hstrejolunaoasis/beatmaking-madness/docs/PROJECT_DOCUMENTATION.md

 - **Form State:** Use React Hook Form with Zod validation
 - **URL State:** Use URL parameters for shareable UI state

+### Data Handling

+- **Database Operations:** Use the dbService for all database operations
+- **Model Relationships:**
+  - When updating beat data, never pass `licenseIds` directly to the update operation
+  - Always use the `updateBeatLicenses` method to manage beat-license associations
+  - Form submissions with relationship data should split operations:
+    1. Update the main entity first (e.g., beat)
+    2. Update relationships separately (e.g., beat-license associations)
+  - The database service automatically filters out relationship fields not directly on models

 ### UI/UX Standards

 - **UI Components:** Use shadcn/ui and Radix UI components